Makeshift/connor-base-config/readme.md

 `addToSchema`: Takes a JSON/JSON5 blob and appends it to the current schema, re-applying all config values on top of the new schema.
 This can also be used to _overwrite_ parts of the old current schema, but that isn't recommended behaviour.

 `updateSchema`: Takes a JSON/JSON5 blob and replaces the entire current schema with it, re-applying all config values on top of the new schema.

+`addFormat`: The same as Convict's one, except it works on an already-initialised config object.

 This fork also modifies Convict's `getSchema` and `getSchemaString` to no longer transform them, so you'll get back exactly what you put in.